The Complexity of Resilience Problems via Valued Constraint Satisfaction

-\paragraph{Claim 6.} $\omega$ is pseudo cyclic and canonical with respect to the group $\Aut(\bB)=\Aut(\Gamma)$.
-Note that since $\bB$ is homogeneous in a finite relational signature, two $k$-tuples of elements of $\bB$ lie in the same orbit if and only if they satisfy the same atomic formulas.
-Therefore, the canonicity of $f$ and $g$ with respect to $\Aut(\bB)$ follows from the definition of $\bM$ and $\bN$: for $(a,b) \in B^2$, whether $\bB \models S(f(a,b))$ only depends on whether $\bM \models S(a,b)$ by Claim 5, which depends only on the atomic formulas that hold on $a$ and on $b$ in $\bB$.
+\begin{proof} Note that since $\bB$ is homogeneous in a finite relational signature, two $k$-tuples of elements of $\bB$ lie in the same orbit if and only if they satisfy the same atomic formulas.
+Therefore, the canonicity of $f$ and $g$ with respect to $\Aut(\bB)$ follows from the definition of $\bM$ and $\bN$: for $(a,b) \in B^2$, whether $\bB \models S(f(a,b))$ only depends on whether $\bM \models S(a,b)$ by Claim~\ref{cl:5}, which depends only on the atomic formulas that hold on $a$ and on $b$ in $\bB$.
 An analogous statement is true for atomic formulas of the form $R(x,y)$ and $x=y$.
 Therefore, $f$ is canonical.
 The argument for the canonicity of $g$ is analogous.

 To see that $f$ and $g$ are pseudo cyclic, we show that $f^*$ and $g^*$ defined on $2$-orbits (using the terminology of Remark~\ref{rem:can-act}) are cyclic.
 By the definition of $f^*$, we need to show that for any $a_1, a_2, b_1, b_2 \in B$, the two pairs $(f(a_1, b_1), f(a_2,b_2))$ and $(f(b_1, a_1), f(b_2,a_2))$ satisfy the same atomic formulas.
-For the formulas of the form $S(x)$ and $R(x,y)$, this can be seen from Claim 5 and the definition of $\bM$ and $\bN$, since each of the conditions~\eqref{eq:pres-R},\eqref{eq:pres-S},\eqref{eq:M-max},\eqref{eq:N-max},\eqref{eq:double} and the union of (A), (B), (C), (D) is symmetric with respect to exchanging $x$ and $y$.
+For the formulas of the form $S(x)$ and $R(x,y)$, this can be seen from Claim~\ref{cl:5} and the definition of $\bM$ and $\bN$, since each of the conditions~\eqref{eq:pres-R},\eqref{eq:pres-S},\eqref{eq:M-max},\eqref{eq:N-max},\eqref{eq:double} and the union of (A), (B), (C), (D) is symmetric with respect to exchanging $x$ and $y$.
 For the atomic formulas of the form $x=y$, this follows from the injectivity of $f$.
 This shows that $f^*$ is cyclic; the argument for $g^*$ is the same.
-Hence, the pseudo-cyclicity of $f$ and $g$ is a consequence of Lemma~\ref{lem:pc} for $m = 2$.
+Hence, the pseudo-cyclicity of $f$ and $g$ is a consequence of Lemma~\ref{lem:pc} for $m = 2$. \end{proof}